lastmile-ai/mcp-agent/CLI_README.md

    - Processing user secrets (placeholders)
    - Validation for developer secrets (must have values)
    - Handling error cases like missing credentials

-## Secret Management Workflow

-The complete secrets workflow consists of three phases:

-1. **Deploy** (implemented):

-   - Process the dedicated secrets file
-   - Transform all secret tags to Prisma IDs
-   - Store developer secrets in the backend
-   - Create placeholders for user secrets

-2. **Configure** (future):

-   - Load the transformed secrets file (containing IDs)
-   - Prompt for values for user secrets
-   - Store those values in the backend
-   - The secrets file remains unchanged (IDs only)

-3. **Run** (future):
-   - Load the transformed secrets file
-   - Fetch all secret values from the backend
-   - Inject them into the application environment